-Other (please describe)

-Has the student ever been suspended?
-YES NO Has the student ever been expelled?
-YES NO Is the student eligible for the free/reduced lunch program?
-YES NO Does the student plan to earn a GED?
+Other (please describe) Has the student ever been suspended?
+Has the student ever been expelled?
+Is the student eligible for the free/reduced lunch program?
+Does the student plan to earn a GED?
 If yes, inform student, for Bright Futures eligibility, GED students must complete credit requirements before taking GED exam.
-YES NO Has the student been informed of options for continuing his/her education?
-YES NO Has the parent been notified of the student's intent to terminate school enrollment?
-If yes provide the date of parent notification: YES NO

-The student has identified the following as actions that could be taken to keep them in school

-Opportunities for real-world leaning (internships, service learning)

-Better communication with your parents
+Has the student been informed of options for continuing his/her education?
+Has the parent been notified of the student's intent to terminate school enrollment?
+If yes provide the date of parent notification: YES YES YES YES YES NO NO NO NO NO The student has identified the following as actions that could be taken to keep them in school Opportunities for real-world leaning (internships, service learning) Better communication with your parents Better teachers Increased parental involvement Smaller classes Less freedom and more supervision from parents More individualized instruction Less freedom and more supervision from school officials Better communication with your teachers

-Better teachers

-Increased parental involvement

-Smaller classes

-Less freedom and more supervision from parents

-More individualized instruction

-Less freedom and more supervision from school officials

-Better communication with your teachers

-Other:

-Has the student completed the student survey?
+Other: Has the student completed the student survey?
 If no, how many attempts did the school make to obtain a completed survey from the student?

-YES

-NO
+YES NO

-Three (3) month follow-up: (Please check all that apply) Method of contact: Letter (Level 1) Phone Call (Level II) Home visit (Level III) Contact successful Contact unsuccessful Employment status: Employed full-time Unemployed Employed part-time Unknown Education status: Working on GED Earned GED Enrolled in another school (private/vocational) Unknown Other (please explain) Did the student return to school following this contract?
-YES NO Final contact (prior to start of next school year) Not applicable: Student returned to school Date: Method of contact: Phone call (level II) Home visit (level III) Letter (level I) Contact successful Contact unsuccessful Employment status: Employed part-time Unemployed Unknown Employed full-time Education status: Enrolled in another school Working on GED Earned GED Unknown (private/vocational) Other (please explain)
+The following section is included to encourage dropout retrieval efforts.
+Three (3) month follow-up: (Please check all that apply) Method of contact: Letter (Level 1) Phone Call (Level II) Home visit (Level III) Contact successful Contact unsuccessful Employment status: Employed full-time Employed part-time Unemployed Unknown Education status: Enrolled in another school (private/vocational) Working on GED Earned GED Unknown Other (please explain) Did the student return to school following this contract?
+YES NO Final contact (prior to start of next school year) Not applicable: Student returned to school Date: Method of contact: Letter (level I) Phone call (level II) Home visit (level III) Contact unsuccessful Contact successful Employment status: Employed full-time Employed part-time Unemployed Unknown Education status: Enrolled in another school Earned GED Working on GED Unknown (private/vocational) Other (please explain)